 Time: three hours

 Kingsey and Towersey are two small villages not far from tame.
-At the heart of both our churches, stunning examples of mediaeval religious architecture.
-Towersey has a watering hole (link to pub here) where you can stop off for a cold drink if you’re starting to feel the heat.
+At the heart of both are churches, stunning examples of mediaeval religious architecture.
+Towersey has a watering hole (link to the pub here) where you can stop off for a cold drink if you’re starting to feel the heat.

 The longest of the three routes, this walk near Thame has a medium difficulty rating due to the distance.
-There are no hills, only the gentle rolling countryside of Oxfordshire.
+There are no hills, only the gently rolling countryside of Oxfordshire.

 Cross the road and head down the track keeping the rugby club on your left.

 After a short time, this track narrows into a path through fields.
 In the distance on the far side of the field, you see a large stile which you need to crossover to continue walking through an avenue of trees.
 A point of interest: this used to be the old carriageway from Thame to Tythrop house.

 Climb over the metal gate and cross the bridge.
 As you pass the cottage on your left bear slightly left across a yard, through the gate and across a small field until you come to another stile.

 You’ll now find yourself standing in a large field.
 Ahead of you is a large block of woodland.
 Aim for the left-hand edge, then continue along the path keeping the woodland to your right.
 Cross the next stile and look slightly left.
 You should now see some horse jumps, keep these to your right.